Ayush-Poddar-2003/ReactJs/03_Components.md

 # <center> COMPONENTS ?

+Components allow to break down complex UI into smaller manageable pieces.
 A React component is a JavaScript function that returns JSX
 Components let you reuse UI.
-Same like function, but name starts with Capital letter
+Same like function, but name starts with **Capital** letter

 ---
 Single Component